Tabletop RPG advice for little dragons

 Some mage hunters emphasize the hunter bit, taking time to methodically track evasive targets, sometimes setting ambushes for them and catching them when they’re most vulnerable.
 These hunters target true monsters, like vampires and evil fey, but could easily hunt less exotic monsters like power-hungry mages.
 Tracking relentlessly and striking from the darkness, these mage hunters don’t just see enemy mages as threats—they see them as prey.

 Monster Slayers gain a few extra useful spells, like Magic Circle and Protection from Evil and Good, but their real value as mage hunters comes from the class features.
-They can use Hunter’s Sense to check for immunities, resistances, and vulnerabilities so your party’s mages aren’t wasting a turn casting a fire spell on an enemy that’s immune to fire damage.
+They can use Hunter’s Sense to check for immunities, resistances, and vulnerabilities, so your party’s mages aren’t wasting a turn casting a fire spell on an enemy immune to fire damage.
 They can focus on one target and give themselves better defenses against spells cast by that creature.
-At 11th level, they can react to enemy mages casting a spell or teleporting, potentially forcing them not to do it—this is basically Counterspell without magic.
+At the 11th level, they can react to enemy mages casting a spell or teleporting, potentially forcing them not to do it—this is basically Counterspell without magic.

 Rangers work well with Dexterity builds, and a high Constitution is always useful.
-They’re not as reliant on their tertiary stat (Wisdom) as Monks and Paladins are; however, Wisdom saving throws are pretty common, and some of the Ranger spells that require Wisdom can be pretty useful, so don’t neglect this.
+They’re not as reliant on their tertiary stat (Wisdom) as Monks and Paladins; however, Wisdom saving throws are pretty common, and some of the Ranger spells that require Wisdom can be pretty useful, so don’t neglect this.

 Compared to many of the other options on this list, Monster Slayers are less concerned with theatrics and more concerned with results.
 Forget an epic confrontation with monologues—a Monster Slayer would be just as happy killing their prey asleep in their bed.
 Enemy mages may not even know the Monster Slayer is stalking them until they’re locked in a battle to the death.
-If hunting and stalking are interesting to you, the Monster Slayer could make an excellent mage hunter.
+If hunting and stalking interest you, the Monster Slayer could make an excellent mage hunter.

 Warlock - Hexblade